 Tufts is one of the nation’s top research universities, earning the "tier 1" classification from the Carnegie Foundation for the university's output of research activity.
 And as one of the smallest and most undergraduate-focused research universities with this classification, Tufts encourages faculty to collaborate with undergraduate students in a wide range of innovative research, spanning every field and discipline.

 How to get involved

 There are several ways to get involved in research at Tufts.
-Over 60% of our students participate in research during while completing their undergraduate degree.
-Research ranges from lab work to archival research, and students are encouraged to start their research journey as early as their freshman year.
-Simply find a professor whose work you are interested in, connect with them during their office hours, and see if their lab is a good fit for you!
+Over 60% of our students participate in research while completing their undergraduate degree.
+Research ranges from lab experiences to archival investigation, and students are encouraged to start their research journey as early as their first year.
+Simply find a professor whose work interests you, connect with them during their office hours, and see if their lab or research group is a good fit for you!
 There are also a variety of funding opportunities for independent research, so if you have an idea of your own, you can pursue it - on campus or across the world!
 One such opportunity is the Summer Scholars program which funds rising juniors and seniors to pursue ten-week independent research projects.
 Scholars spend this summer working closely with a faculty mentor and a cohort of like-minded peers from across Tufts' academic disciplines.

 Undergraduate Research and Scholarship Symposium

 The annual Research and Scholarship Symposium is one of the best ways to experience the range and depth of Tufts undergraduate research.
 At the symposium, students share their research with each other and the Tufts community.